dabapps/django-readers/docs/index.md

 !!! danger "Work in progress"
     This documentation is under active development and is incomplete.
 Please see [this Pull Request](https://github.com/dabapps/django-readers/pull/59) to track progress on the docs and provide feedback.
 For now, it may be better to refer to [the project README](https://github.com/dabapps/django-readers#readme) for information.

+!!! important "A word from our sponsor"
+    `django-readers` is developed and supported by [DabApps](https://www.dabapps.com), a UK-based web and mobile agency.
+We design and build bespoke software that helps our clients succeed.
+We ❤️ Django and use it for all server-side code.
+And… [we're hiring](https://www.dabapps.com/careers/)!

 ## What is django-readers?

 `django-readers` is both a **small library** (less than 500 lines of Python) and a **collection of recommended patterns** for structuring your code.
 It is intended to help with code that performs _reads_: querying your database and presenting the data to the user.
 It can be used with views that render HTML as well as [Django REST framework](https://www.django-rest-framework.org/) API views, and indeed anywhere else in your project where data is retrieved from the database.